mikhailshilkov/mikhailio-hugo/content/2020/03/infinicache-distributed-cache-on-aws-lambda/index.md

 - Scalability to hundreds or thousands of nodes
 - Pay per request

 The most significant potential upside is related to the cost structure.
 The cache capacity is billed only when a request needs an object.
-Such a pay-per-request model significantly differentiates against conventional cloud storage or cache services, which typically charge for memory capacity on an hourly basis whether the cached objects are accessed or not.
+Such a pay-per-request model significantly differentiates against conventional cluster-based cache services, which typically charge for memory capacity on an hourly basis whether the cached objects are accessed or not.

 ### Challenges